Data sources Tab

 Database mode

-Column list is : DOCUMENT, ID, POSITION, TEXT, TITLE, VERSION, COVERAGE DOC, COVERAGE POS, COVERAGE STATUS, COVERAGE VERSION.
+The list of predefined column titles is as follows : DOCUMENT, ID, POSITION, TEXT, TITLE, VERSION, COVERAGE DOC, COVERAGE POS, COVERAGE STATUS, COVERAGE VERSION.

 Warning